dfparker2002/camelympics/README.md

     oc expose svc camelympics

 ### Other notes
  - To generate Twitter keys go to [here](https://dev.twitter.com/apps/new).
 Then update `app.properties` and compile the application, or simply pass the keys as environment variables.
-Notice that the docker containers on docker hub always expect environment variables and override the `app.properties`.
+Notice that the docker container on docker hub always expects environment variables and overrides the `app.properties`.

  - The application can run on any platform that supports docker containers, such as *[Digital Ocean](www.digitalocean.com)* or *[Google Compute Engine](https://cloud.google.com/compute)*.

- - The Camel application has a filter to discard possibly sensitive and NSFW content, but it is not always working as expected with a real time photo stream.
-Use this at your own risk!!!
+ - The Camel application has a filter to discard possibly sensitive and **NSFW content**, but it is not always working as expected with a real time photo stream. **Use this at your own risk!!!**

 ### License
 Camelympics is licensed under The MIT License.